drduh/Debian-Privacy-Server-Guide/README.md

 Are you sure you want to continue connecting (yes/no)? yes
 ```

-To check the sha256 fingerprint of the host key:
+To check the sha256 fingerprint of the host key from the established session:

 ```console
 $ ssh-keygen -E sha256 -lf /etc/ssh/ssh_host_key.pub